 One solution presented by \citet{DavisBureau2016} suggests that the relaxation timescales of many ETGs may be significantly underestimated due to significant smooth accretion onto unstable misaligned gas discs.
 Assuming mergers to be the dominant driver of misalignments, relaxation timescales $\sim10$ times higher ($\sim20-80 t_{\mathrm{dyn}}$) could broadly reproduce the observed ETG misalignment angle distributions.
 This behaviour was studied by \citet{VoortDavis2015} using the zoom-in \textsc{fire} simulations.
 Following a gas-rich merger, an unstable misaligned gas disc persisted for $\approx2.1$~Gyr attributed to low levels of smooth accretion onto the misaligned disc from tidal tails.
 This significantly extended the lifetime of the misalignment for the first $\approx1.8$~Gyr before a decrease in accretion rate led to an eventual decoupling between the misaligned disc and accretion flow, followed by a relaxation.

 An alternative solution suggests that there may be additional processes forming misalignments besides mergers.
 For instance, galaxies that are already gas-poor \citep[such as red-sequence ETGs; ][]{Davis2022} have a lower angular momentum threshold needed to misalign the gas disc.
 This may make these systems more susceptible to becoming misaligned from other sources of misaligned accretion \citep[e.g.][]{Lagos2018a, Khim2021, Casanueva2022}.
 Indeed, recent results from semi-analytical models and simulations have shown the formation pathways for misalignments to be significantly more diverse than previously assumed in earlier observational studies.
-Using the \textsc{galform} semi-analytical model \citep{Cole00} and assuming mergers to be the only source of misalignments, \citet{Lagos2015} found misalignments in only $\sim2-5\%$ of ETGs at $z=0$.
-However, when additionally considering isotropic smooth accretion from halo cooling, the fraction of misaligned ETGs increased to $\sim46\%$ of ETGs bringing this value significantly closer to observational results \citep[e.g.][]{Davis2011, Bryant2019, Ristea2022}.
+Using the \textsc{galform} semi-analytical model \citep{Cole00} and assuming mergers to be the only source of misalignments, \citet{Lagos2015} found misalignments in only $\sim2-5$~per~cent of ETGs at $z=0$.
+However, when additionally considering isotropic smooth accretion from halo cooling, the fraction of misaligned ETGs increased to $\sim46$~per~cent of ETGs bringing this value significantly closer to observational results \citep[e.g.][]{Davis2011, Bryant2019, Ristea2022}.
 More recently, \citet{Khim2021} use the \textsc{horizon-agn} simulation to investigate the origins and timescales of misalignments for a sample of $\approx27,900$ galaxies.
-They report four main formation paths for misalignments: mergers ($\approx35\%$), gas stripping and interactions with the environment ($\approx23\%$), interactions with other galaxies ($\approx21\%$), and secular evolution such as filament accretion or misaligned halo cooling ($\approx21\%$).
+They report four main formation paths for misalignments: mergers ($\approx35$~per~cent), gas stripping and interactions with the environment ($\approx23$~per~cent), interactions with other galaxies ($\approx21$~per~cent), and secular evolution such as filament accretion or misaligned halo cooling ($\approx21$~per~cent).